Skip to main content

 Quail

-The Quail models are designed to enhance the performance of Voice AI Agents and STT systems, and may not always produce the most natural-sounding audio for human listeners.It is expected that some noise and reverberation may remain in the output, as these can actually help improve STT accuracy by providing additional acoustic context.If your primary goal is to improve the listening experience for humans, we recommend using the Sparrow models instead.
+The Quail models are designed to enhance the performance of Voice AI Agents and STT systems, and may not always produce the most natural-sounding audio for human listeners.It is expected that some noise and reverberation may remain in the output, as these can actually help improve STT accuracy by providing additional acoustic context.If your primary goal is to improve the listening experience for humans, we recommend using the Rook models instead.

-• ID: quail-vf-2.0-l-16khz
+• ID: quail-vf-2.1-l-16khz

 • Optimal sample rate: 16 kHz